 (a) The Customer initiates the Service order process by contacting TeraGo, either verbally or in writing (including by email or fax), requesting the Service(s) required by the Customer.

-(b) Upon receipt of a request for the Services from the Customer, TeraGo shall assemble and provide (including by email or fax) the Customer with an Order Form (which shall include a quote for the Service) and this Agreement, if not already entered into previously.
+(b) Upon receipt of a request for the Services from the Customer, TeraGo shall assemble and provide (including by email or fax) the Customer with an Order Form (which shall include a quote for the Service).

 (c) If, upon receipt of the Order Form from TeraGo, the Customer finds the Order Form acceptable, the Customer shall execute the Order Form and this Agreement and return the same to TeraGo.